dss99911/kotlin-simple-architecture/README.md

     - when a screen have to show some data from server. we can consider to add the data on existing api, or make new api.
     - to add data on existing api is not good in case of the data is not related to the existing api.
     - to make new api is not good as the screen have to call multiple api.
-        - if one of the api is failed and one of other api is success difficult to hanle error.
+        - if one of the api is failed and one of other api is success, we have to decide to retry all again or just failed api.
         - it needs much of network communication
         - if those apis should be called sequentially like requesting order and get order history, in this case, as it's sequential, it takes a lot of time.
 - support to use response of previous API as a request parameter.
-    - for example, order api with api of order detail. order detail api requires orderId.
+    - for example, call order api, then call order detail api. order detail api requires orderId.
 - sample code [here](https://github.com/dss99911/kotlin-simple-architecture/blob/master/sample/sample-base/src/mobileMain/kotlin/kim/jeonghyeon/sample/viewmodel/ApiBindingViewModel.kt)

 common